TrojstenSK/dgs-seminar-testing/01/1/1/05/problem.md

 so in the end a few custom hacks and shorthands are included.

 ### Error tag
-Serves as a basic notifier for proofreading:
+The `@E` tag serves as a basic notifier for proofreading:

 $$
     2 + 3 = 8